The Intellectual Property Review: Russia

 - a total or partial denial of the claims; or

-- no response to the demand letter within a period of 30 days from the date of sending such letter.
+- no response to the demand letter within 30 days of the date of sending the letter.

 Moreover, in cases where an interested party intends to terminate the trademark of another party for non-use, it must follow a special pre-trial settlement procedure.
 Under this procedure, the interested party must send a proposal to the trademark owner to:

 - apply for a waiver of the trademark rights; or

 - enter into a contract for the alienation of these rights.

 If no action is taken within two months of the date of the proposal, the interested party has a right to start legal proceedings.
 The time limit set for launching such legal proceedings is 30 days from the end of the two-month period.